moonchangin/ARML_Auxiliary_Task_Reweighting/README.md

 Currently this repo contains the code for semi-supervised learning (SSL) experiments.
 Please refer to the README in the corresponsing directory.

+**I am updating the code to be compatible with PyTorch version 2 and other recent updates.**

 If you find this repo useful, please consider citing:
 ```
 @article{shi2020auxiliary,